SIGPLAN/SIGPLAN.github.io/Resources/Author.md

 ## `acmart` Format

-<-- (BCP) Lots of stuff out of date here.
-Propose to just delete it and tell people to look at the submission instructions for each conference. -->
+<-- (BCP) Lots of stuff out of date here!
+I propose to just delete it and tell people to look at the submission instructions for each conference. -->

 ACM commissioned the construction of a [Master Article Template](http://www.acm.org/publications/proceedings-template) that